jab1015/ProjectAtlas/docs/RELEASE_MANAGEMENT/ATLAS_RELEASE_MASTER_PLAN_v1.2.md

 1. This document is the authoritative release planning reference for Project Atlas.
 2. Completed engineering milestones must be reflected in roadmap history.
-3. Future milestones must have defined objectives, scope, dependencies, and acceptance criteria before implementation begins.
+3. Future milestones must have defined objectives, scope, dependencies, acceptance criteria, and validation plans before implementation begins.
 4. Engineering execution must not proceed from assumptions or undocumented requirements.
 5. Roadmap updates must preserve historical traceability.